PeterMwangiNjoroge/Python-Dashboard/README.md

 4. Install dash ```pip install dash```
 5. Install dash bootstrap component ```pip install dash-bootstrap-components```
 6. After all the dependencies are installed, now you can run the project ```python app.py```

+You can also view a running pythonanywhere instance on https://petermaara2.pythonanywhere.com/